-The District encompasses approximately 633 acres (the "District Land") located in the northwest portion of the Town.
-The Town is located in the County.
-See APPENDIX A - "TOWN OF MARANA, ARIZONA," which includes certain information about the Town and surrounding area, and, generally, the maps on pages (vi) and (vii).
+The District encompasses approximately 1,091 acres (the "District Land") located in the City.
+The City is located in the County.
+See APPENDIX A - "CITY OF PEORIA, ARIZONA," which includes certain information about the City and surrounding area, and, generally, the maps and aerial on pages (vi), (vii) and (viii).

-The Town formed the District pursuant to a resolution adopted on December 11, 2007.
+The City formed the District pursuant to a resolution adopted on June 16, 2020.
 The District is a special purpose, tax levying public improvement district for certain constitutional purposes and a municipal corporation for certain other statutory purposes.
 The District has the power to implement the District's general plan for public infrastructure primarily through the issuance of general obligation, assessment or revenue bonds.
 The District has no current plans to issue assessment or revenue bonds.
 The District's current plan consists of financing only the acquisition or construction of certain public infrastructure through the issuance of general obligation bonds.

-District Board and Administrative Staff
+Board of Directors of the District and Administrative Staff

-In accordance with State law, the Mayor and Council of the Town serve, ex officio, as the Chairman and members of the Board.
-Additionally, the Board has appointed Terry Rozema, the Town Manager, as the District Manager; Yiannis Kalaitzidis, the Town Finance Director, as the District Treasurer and Chief Financial Officer; Cherry Lawson, the Town Clerk, as the District Clerk; and Jane Fairall, the Town Attorney, as the District Counsel.
+In accordance with State law, the Mayor and Council of the City serve, ex officio, as the Chairman and members of the Board.
+Additionally, the Board has appointed Henry Darwin, the City Manager, as the District Manager; Kevin

+Burke, the City Finance Director, as the District Chief Financial Officer; Lori Dyckman, the City Clerk, as the District Clerk; and Emily Jurmu, the City Attorney, as the District Counsel.